NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 Getting the firing cones is a simple process in theory but getting a functional implementation took significantly longer than expected.

 Finding the line equation between the two center points is a simple process.
 Getting the perpendicular gradient had some issues.
-Python had some problems with taking the reciprocal of a float. when the gradient was \<0.01 we lose precision when the reciprocal is aken which caused innacuracies down the line#footnote("As an example 0.0333333333 would give a reciprocal of -30.0.").
+Python had some problems with taking the reciprocal of a float.

+// when the gradient was \<0.01 we lose precision when the reciprocal is aken which caused innacuracies down the line#footnote("As an example 0.0333333333 would give a reciprocal of -30.0.").
 These innacuracies were compounded by some premature rounding of the gradient and other values from floats to ints.
 A divide by 0 error was also encountered when the gradient was 0.
 This would occure when an operatives was directly above or next to another operative.

 Finding the intersection points on the bases proved problematic.
 Quite a few mistakes were made in the process of converting the algebra to python code which took several days to notice.
-This was compounded by the base being scaled up to the gameboard size at a later point in the process.
-As the intersections were found in the image space, when the base was scaled up for the gameboard the intersection points were scaled up as well.
-The problem with this is that the intersections on a circle do not scale linearly.
-Increasing the size of a circle by 5 units does not move the intersection 5 units in x and y.

-The thinking behind this was that the firing cones would be more accurate if they were done off of the direct information provided by the tracking system, rather than after they had been translated and slightly squished.
-This was a mistake as this not only caused lots of avoidable trip ups, but the accuracy lost would've been negligible as everything on the board gets scaled to the same size anyway.

-Images also utilise 0,0 as the top left corner.
-This made verifying and converting the algebra to code more difficult.

-The resultant code for finding the intersection points is as follows:
+The resultant code for finding the intersection points between the perpendicular line and one circle: #footnote("This is the quadratic formula with the line and circle equation substituted in."):

+let $m$ be the perpendicular gradient of the line between the two center points of the bases,
+$c$ be the y intercept of the perpendicular line.
+$h$ be the x coordinate of the center point of the circle,
+$k$ be the y coordinate of the center point of the circle, and $r$ be the radius of the circle.

 ```python
 xPositive = (h-m*c+m*k + sqrt(-(m**2 * h**2)+ 2 *(m*k*h)-2*(m*c*h)+ (m**2 * r**2) + 2*(c*k) + r ** 2 - c**2 - k**2))/(1+m**2)